What better way to introduce the new blog than by sharing the recipe that has been a mainstay in our household for the past two years: low carb pizza.

 If you don’t have cast-iron, you can use any oven safe dish or pan as long as it has sides to prevent the grease from dripping out.

-The bigger the pan, the thinner the crust and vise versa.
+The bigger the pan, the thinner the crust and vice versa.
 So if you like a thin crust, consider using a pan with a larger surface area to spread out the ingredients.

 The following recipe has all of my favorite pizza toppings and comes to a measly 11 grams of carbs for the entire pizza!
 That’s less than 2 grams of carbs per slice!
 Feel free to swap the toppings out for your own faves, just be sure to update your macros.